+Any flashback that isn’t dull, is going to be tricky.
 The notion of a sequence in a movie being a subjective, imagined version of reality below the film’s own established reality is almost unique.
 Such things were discouraged in films unless obvious transitions were in place.
-But even when, say, a flashback is bordered by wavy blur dissolves and announced in past-tense voiceover, viewers assume that flashbacks are just as literal as other parts of the narrative, simply shown out of sequence.
+But even when, say, a flashback is bordered by wavy blur dissolves and announced in past-tense voiceover, viewers assume that its content will be just as literal as other parts of the narrative, simply shown out of sequence.
 Hitchcock introduced a ‘lying’ flashback in his Stage Fright and found that his audience considered it a cheat.
-A couple of movies later in I Confess Hitchcock signalled the fact that the leading lady’s testimony were idealized fantasies, with special music, lens diffusion and tilted camera angles.
+A couple of movies later in I Confess Hitchcock signalled the fact that the leading lady’s testimony was an idealized fantasy, with special music, lens diffusion and tilted camera angles.
 It didn’t matter — audiences took what they saw literally.

 Until its conclusion Woman in the Window doesn’t distinguish between reality and the dream state; it therefore operates on a more surreal plane than Hitchcock’s literal stories of crime & guilt.
 Professor Wanley’s fantasy is not so outrageous as to drop flags in front of us.
 After all, we share Wanley’s desires to some degree — we read and watch crime fiction for the thrill of imagining ourselves in dangerous, anti-social adventures.

-Dan Duryea reportedly solidified his perverse screen appeal as a crude slimeball in this picture.
-The blackmailer Heidt rifles through Alice’s lingerie drawers and hiding places as an indirect substitute for rape; we need little convincing that killing Heidt would be a great idea.
+Dan Duryea solidified his perverse screen appeal as a crude slimeball in this picture.
+The blackmailer Heidt rifles through Alice’s lingerie drawers and hiding places as an indirect substitute for rape; we need little convincing that killing Heidt is a great idea.
 Unlike Alfred Hitchcock, Fritz Lang does not mock us for finding vicarious thrills in the murders.
-He’s more interested in colder intellectual traps.
+He’s more interested in constructing a colder intellectual trap.

 Lang’s letters and speeches about his American crime films show him increasingly interested in psychology.
 He dropped most of the mystical bearings of his silent classics, but retained the overall concept of fate at work.
 Modern viewers watching The Woman in the Window may not think Wanley guilty of anything more than staying late at a woman’s apartment and drinking champagne, but in Lang’s universe forbidden desires are as compromising as forbidden acts.
 A seemingly predetermined web draws Wanley toward shame, dishonor and death — the fatalistic noir trap at the center of this classic femme fatale tale.